Scalar molecules $\eta _{b}B_{c}^{-}$ and $\eta _{c}B_{c}^{+} $ with asymmetric quark contents: Masses and current couplings of the molecules and

 The errors in Eq.\ (\ref{eq:Result1}) amount to $\pm 0.6\%$ of the mass $m$, which proves the stability of this result.
 Uncertainties of $\Lambda $ are larger and equal to $\pm 10\%$ remaining nevertheless inside borders reasonable for the SR analysis.
 In Fig.\ \ref{fig:Mass}, we plot dependence of $m$ on the parameters $M^{2}$ and $s_{0}$.
+For clear visualization of the Borel platform the mass in the left panel of this figure is shown within limits $M^{2}\in [12,20]~\mathrm{GeV}^{2}$.

 \begin{widetext}

 \end{widetext}